 2. Treat each place & property we visit with respect

 3. Treat animals, plants and other things we find with respect

 4. Students are in the direct care of Earthroots instructors during class time and will need to stay with the group at all times

 5. Disrespectful speech/actions, violence, and destruction of property are not allowed during Earthroots classes

-Instructors will bring it to the attention to the child at the moment and to the child’s parents after class (or during class if behavior warrants an immediate phone call) so that a solution consistent with child, parent and instructor can be made.
-If that behavior occurs a second time, parents and instructors will meet again with the student to encourage behavior modification & co-create an agreement for positive change.
+Instructors will bring it to the attention of the child at the moment and to the child’s parents after class (or during class if behavior warrants an immediate phone call) so that a solution consistent with child, parent and instructor can be made.
+If that behavior occurs a second time, parents and instructors will meet again with the student to encourage behavior modification and co-create an agreement for positive change.
 During that conversation, we will make it clear that a third strike is grounds for Earthroots to limit involvement or remove a child from Earthroots programs.